ShanonPearce/ASH-Toolset/README.md

 ![Equalizer APO example](docs/images/e_apo_example.png)

+**7.1 Surround Virtualisation**

+If your audio device does not support a 7.1 surround channel configuration, a virtual audio device such as [VB-Audio Virtual Cable](https://www.vb-audio.com/Cable/index.htm) or [Voicemeeter](https://www.vb-audio.com/Voicemeeter/index.htm) can be used for audio processing in place of your regular audio playback device.
+Equalizer APO can be installed on the virtual audio device which can be configured for 7.1 audio, and the output of the virtual audio device can be sent to your regular audio playback device.

 ### Apply HpCFs and BRIRs in HeSuVi

 As an alternative to above method in Equalizer APO, the HpCFs and BRIRs can be applied using HeSuVi.